node-red/node-red.github.io/docs/getting-started/local.md

 <img src="/images/logos/windows.svg" height="30">
 </div>
 If you are using Windows, do not start the command with <code>sudo</code>.
+More information on Windows installation can be found <a href="/docs/getting-started/windows">here</a>.
 </div>

 This command will install Node-RED as a global module along with its dependencies.

-You can confirm it has succeed if the end of the command output looks similar to:
+You can confirm it has succeeded if the end of the command output looks similar to:

 ```
 + node-red@1.0.0